Sanko-kf/PlayMode/README.md

 3. Run the installer — it will automatically install and launch the necessary scripts.

 It is highly recommended to follow **Part 1** and then **Part 2** of the script.
 The installation should run smoothly, but for visual learners, **[a video tutorial is avaible](https://youtu.be/gGRgdIMSxxs)** to guide you through the process.
-This process was originally based on Controller Companion.
+This process was originally based on Controller Companion and don't include handheld device update.
 Thanks to a helpful suggestion from the community on Reddit, it has now been updated to rely entirely on a free and alternative.

+### Handheld device

+For handheld devices, **do not install JoyXoff and optional features during Part 2** of the installation process.
+Instead, it is **mandatory to run Part 3** at the end before exiting the installer.
+This ensures proper configuration tailored for portable hardware like the ROG Ally/Legion Go.
+(See [Handheld Device](#handheld-device) for more details.)

 ## Usage